defenseunicorns/pepr/website/content/en/docs/_index.md

 ## What is Pepr?

-Pepr serves as both a Mutating and Validating Admission Webhook, providing a fluent API that enables on-the-fly resource mutation, as well as the definition and enforcement of policies on Kubernetes resources.
-It boasts a lightweight design and user-friendly fluent-api for seamless integration and operation.
+Pepr functions as both a Mutating and Validating Admission Webhook, offering a fluent API that facilitates real-time resource alterations and the establishment and enforcement of policies on Kubernetes resources.
+Its design is not only lightweight but also includes an integrated Kubernetes client, ensuring a straightforward and effective user experience for additional interactions with Kubernetes.